shaizai1/World-News-Search/README.md

 * RESTcountries API
 * GNews API

 The application starts with a dropdown menu, allowing users to select their chosen country.
-This dropdown list includes a vast amount and allows users to type of find their desired choice faster.
+This dropdown list includes a vast amount and allows users to type of find their desired choice.

 Following this, a section about the country selected is generated using the RESTcountries API.
 By gathering and displaying the data provided to by this API we are able to show the capital city, continent, the currency (including abbreviation and symbol) and a list of the official national spoken languages.
 Also included is a button to access a google map of the country, using a bootstrap modal to provide a better experience.